 Many police officers across the UK have experienced a notable change in the format of their Force promotion processes over the last few years.
-This follows introduction of the College of Policing National Police Promotion Framework (NPPF), which replaced the Policing Professional Framework (PPF) Personal Qualities, and the new Competency and Values Framework (CVF) or local equivalents.
+This follows introduction of the College of Policing National Police Promotion Framework (NPPF), which replaced the Policing Professional Framework (PPF) Personal Qualities or local equivalents.

 Despite this desire for national consistency, many promotion candidates remain confused with how to demonstrate relevant competence and implement their new Force framework.
 They are, in a sense, not promotion fit.

 The CVF was introduced following the College of Policing’s 2015 Leadership Review, which concluded that “values… should be embedded at all levels in all local and national selection processes, such as assessment centres and interviews.”
 Read more here